boularbahhamza/privacy_policy/README.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at tubedi unless otherwise defined in this Privacy Policy.

 # Information Collection and Use
 The Application has a smile to unlock feature Using the TrueDepth API.
 All of this content is retained on the device.
-It is never sent to any remote location off-device without your explicit consent.
+It is never sent to any remote location off-device.

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request is retained on your device and is not collected by us in any way